 If so, how frequently are contracts reviewed and by whom?
 Describe the necessity of the access provided to contractors to the system and whether clearance is required.
 If Privacy Roles and Responsibilities have been established to restrict certain users to different access levels, please describe the roles and associated access levels.
 Explain the need for VA contractors to have access to the PII.
-This question is related to privacy control AR-3, Privacy Requirements for Contractors and Service Providers.
+This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers.

-VA contractors will have access to the system to perform their duties on a need to know basis.
-Access will be granted after a VA Form 9957 has been filled out and after completion of Security Awareness Training.
-System follows policies.
 OI&T provides basic security awareness training to all information system users (including managers, senior executives, and contractors) of VA information systems or VA sensitive information as part of initial training for new users, when required by system changes and annually thereafter.
-Each contract is reviewed prior to approval based on the contract guidelines by the appropriate Contracting Officer's Representative.
-This Process is conducted each time the individual is hired, or the contract period expires and they were rehired: